Ethereum - The Invisible Foundation of Smart Contracts

 ▸ Gas = metered execution + congestion pricing

-▸ EIP-1559: base fee burning → ETH becomes deflationary fuel
+▸ EIP-1559: base fee burning → ETH deflationary only in high activity

 Consensus Architecture